Unconcurrent/UnconcurrentThoughts/UnconcurrentBlog/Articles/ArticleSoloDBvsLiteDB.md

 ## The Architecture Advantage

 SoloDB's foundation takes a different approach by building directly on SQLite's capabilities.
-And from them we get:
+This gives us:

 1. **Battle-tested reliability**: Used in everything from browsers to spacecraft, SQLite is the most battle-tested database in existence.
 2. **Proper transactions**: Full ACID compliance with SQLite's proven transaction system
 3. **Efficient storage**: JSONB provides compact storage with fast access
-4. **Compressing Filesystem**: The virtual filesystem is transparently compressed using [Snappy](https://github.com/brantburnett/Snappier).
+4. **Compressed Filesystem**: The virtual filesystem is transparently compressed using [Snappy](https://github.com/brantburnett/Snappier).
 5. **SQL compatibility**: You can use raw SQL when needed.
 6. **Better tooling**: Any SQLite tool can inspect your database.